-The story: Italian brand Fiat 500 has signed a licensing agreement with manufacturing company Preca Brummel for the production and distribution of its first children’s wear line.
-Clothes for girls and boys from four to 16 will be sold to high-end retailers and online.
+The story: Italian apparel and denim brand Dondup has signed a licensing agreement with manufacturing company Altana for the production and worldwide distribution of its children’s wear lines.
+Each designed by the fashion house’s creative director, Manuela Mariotti, DQueen and DKing deliver cool clothes for girls and boys from four to 14.